oliver006/redis_exporter/README.md

 cf push -f contrib/manifest.yml
 ```

-#### Run in Openshift
+#### Run on Openshift

-In order to deploy the exporter in Openshift environment.
+In order to deploy the exporter on Openshift environment.
 ```
 oc project <myproject>